carloseduardovieira/moodle-uploadfile/Readme.md

 }
 ```

-I am sorry for my english language ;( I'm a student, but soon I'll be much better.

-If following the tutorial, do not get Success, install the plugin and debug to see its operation, sometimes we can forget to comment on something xD.
+If following the tutorial, does not get Success, install the plugin and debug to see its operation, sometimes we can forget to comment on something xD.
 Caso ao seguir o tutorial, não obter Êxito, instale o plugin e depura para ver seu funcionamento, às vezes podemos nos esquecer de comentar sobre alguma coisa xD.